Amir Abrashi

-Amir Malush Abrashi (born 27 March 1990) is an Albanian professional footballer who plays as a defensive midfielder for Swiss club Grasshoppers and the Albania national team.
+Amir Abrashi (born 27 March 1990) is a professional footballer who plays as a defensive midfielder for Swiss club Grasshoppers.

 Club career

 Early career

 Abrashi was born in Bischofszell, Switzerland, to Albanian parents from Gjakova, Kosovo who had emigrated in Switzerland before his birth.
-He grew up in the Canton of Thurgau region and began his career in 2002 at the age of 12 with his hometown club, FC Bischofszell.
+He grew up in the Canton of Thurgau region and began his career in 2002 aged 12 with his hometown club, FC Bischofszell.
 A year later, he moved to FC Weinfelden-Bürglen, where he spent two years before returning to his hometown club FC Bischofszell.
-However, just a month after his return, at age of 16 Abrashi moved to Winterthur along with his family, where he joined local side FC Winterthur, the club where he would remain for the remainder of his youth career.
+However, just a month after his return, aged 16 Abrashi moved to Winterthur along with his family, where he joined local side FC Winterthur, the club where he would remain for the remainder of his youth career.

-Winterthur
+FC Winterthur

 Reserve team

 Following impressive performances with the youth teams, Abrashi was first called up to the reserve side towards the end of the 2006–07 season, making his debut on 16 May 2007 in a goalless draw against GC Biaschesi, coming on in the 81st minute for Micha Iseli.
 Ten days later he was in the starting formation for the 3–2 away win against FC Chur 97.
-He finished his first season with the reserve team by scoring twice in 14 appearances.

 The following season, he started in the youth team but was promoted permanently a few months into the season, and on 11 November 2007 he came on as a late substitute in a 4–3 loss against FC St. Gallen II.
 He started the following game which was the 4–1 win against FC Herisau in which Abrashi scored his first competitive goal in the final moments.
 He became a regular in the squad's starting line-up for the second half of the season, scoring he second of the campaign against Baden.
 Abrashi played 16 matches and scored 2 goals in the 2007–08 season.